Running

 We’re not ranking these apps from best to worst (that depends entirely on what you need).
 Instead, we’re breaking down five solid options that work well for different types of runners.
 Whether you want something dead simple or you’re the kind of person who needs to see your heart rate variability at 6 AM, one of these will fit.

 Open the app, hit start, go run.
 It uses GPS to map your route, tracks your distance, pace, and time, and saves everything automatically.
-No subscription plans, no paywalls hiding your own data, no gamification trying to guilt you into running more than you want to.
+No account required, no social profiles, no public activity feed showing the world where you run every morning.
+Your data stays on your device.

 Best for: Runners who want straightforward tracking without the noise.
-People who don’t need social features or guided workouts.
+Privacy-conscious runners who don’t want their routes, home address, or daily schedule visible to anyone.
 Anyone who’s tried other apps and felt overwhelmed by features they didn’t ask for.

 The catch: No social feed, no challenges, no virtual badges.
 If you need external motivation from an app, this won’t provide it.
-But if you’re motivated by seeing your own progress, it’s perfect.
+But for a lot of runners, not having their every run uploaded to a public profile isn’t a tradeoff.
+It’s the whole point.

 Nike Run Club is what happens when a massive sportswear company decides to make an actually good app and give it away for free.